 Extra practice outside of scheduled class time is encouraged.
-Students should contact the course leader for teaching support outside of regular lab classes.
-Students may arrange additional practice times with a lab educator, attend scheduled make-up or extra practice lab times (posted on the bulletin boards in the CSL hallway) or be referred to the lab for remediation of specific skills by their clinical instructor.
+Students may sign up and attend scheduled extra practice lab times (posted on Canvas).
+Students should contact the course leader for teaching support outside of regular lab classes and may arrange additional practice times with a lab educator.

 It is recommended that students arranging extra practice give a minimum of 2 days prior notice for any requests and notifying the lab educator and/or lab personnel for any cancellations.

 Conduct and Safety in the CSL